Blendify/blender-manual/blender_docs/manual/modeling/modifiers/generate/build.rst

    Randomizes the order in which the faces are built.
 Seed
    The random seed.
-   Changing this value gives a different "random" order when *"Randomize"* is checked -- this order is always the same for a given seed/object set.
+   Changing this value gives a different "random" order when *Randomize* is checked -- this order is always the same for a given seed/object set.
 Reversed
    The modifier will operate in reverse, essentially allowing it to be used as a "deconstruction" effect.